preqon/preqon.github.io/projects/honours.md

 ## Skills gained

-- Solid grasp on the fundamentals of information theory.
+- Fundamentals of information theory.
 - Familiarity working with neural data (LFP recordings and spike trains).
 - Statistical inference in an information theoretic context.
 - Building complex statistically-driven models of a fundamental principle (in this case information transfer).
 - Extensive literature research.
+- Inter-disciplinary communication (worked with neuroscientists, physicists and computer scientists).

 ## Longer description